tonylukasavage/ti-mocha/README.md

 grunt build
 ```

 This process will generate a new `ti-mocha.js` file based on the files in `src`.
 It will also create a minified `ti-mocha.min.js` file.
+See [lib/build.js](lib/build.js) for details of the simple build process.

 #### Testing